 Allo initially didn't have the option to save your chats across devices, but that feature is now available.
 You can set Allo to automatically create a backup of your chat history, and you'll be able to sync chats to a new device when setting up Allo again.

 Room to grow

 For all of its features, Allo can't be used as the default SMS client on your phone.
-It uses an SMS relay to communicate with contacts that don't have the service installed, but it won't be taking over Hangouts.
-Then there's the fact that chat history is non-transferable (at least for now) across devices.
-When you switch handsets, you're starting from scratch in Allo.
+It uses an SMS relay to communicate with contacts that don't have the service installed, but it won't be taking over Android Messages.

 What do you guys think of Allo?
+Do you regularly use the messaging service?
 Let us know in the comments.

 Updated July 2017 with sections on Duo calls, ability to restore chats, and selfie stickers.

 Zoom apologizes over security and privacy issues and freezes new features

 Zoom has issued a public apology over several security and privacy flaws highlighted in its service.
 It has vowed to freeze new features for 90 days whilst it fixes them.